terraform-ibm-modules/terraform-ibm-landing-zone-vpc/examples/vpc-with-dns/README.md

-# Specific Zone Only Example
+# VPC with DNS example

 A simple example to provision a Secure Landing Zone (SLZ) Virtual Private Cloud (`VPC`) in two zones (Zone1 and Zone2).
 Allows creation of Domain Name System (`DNS`) `Zones` and `Records` linking the created `VPC` as a permitted network to the `DNS.`